What is Artificial Intelligence (AI)?

 Some Books for AI

-We also encourage you to participate in various AI and BOT Programming Contest at different places on the Internet:
+We also encourage you to participate in various AI and BOT Programming Contests at different places on the Internet:

 Before you start learning and contributing to the field of AI, read how AI is rapidly changing the world.